Pulmonary agent

 Phosgene is the most dangerous commonly used pulmonary agent (although disulfur decafluoride and perfluoroisobutene are both even more dangerous, with respectively 4 and 10 times the lethality of phosgene, neither is widely used).
 It is a colorless gas under ordinary conditions.
-It has a vapor density 3.4 times greater than that of air, allowing it to remain low in the air for long periods of times.
+It has a vapor density 3.4 times greater than that of air, allowing it to remain low in the air for long periods of time.
 Phosgene leads to massive pulmonary edema, which reaches maximum symptoms in 12 hours after exposure, followed by death within 24 to 48 hours.

 Chlorine is an element used in industry.
 It is one of the most commonly manufactured chemicals in the United States.
 It is used to make pesticides, rubber, and solvents.
 It is also used in drinking water and swimming pools to kill bacteria.
 The extent of poisoning chlorine causes depends on the amount of chlorine to which a person is exposed.